BrainCircuitsBehaviorLab/village/docs/source/protocols/camera.md

 file named `camera_trigger` inside your project's `code` directory and define a class named `CameraTrigger` that inherits from `CameraTriggerBase`.
 If the system detects a class inheriting from `CameraTriggerBase` in your project, it will use your custom class instead of the default base class.

+In the following example, a subclass is created that writes a text when the subject is detected in Area1, executes direct function number 2 when detected in Area2, and triggers function number 6 when detected within a circular region at the center of the image.

 ```python
 from village.custom_classes.camera_trigger_base import CameraTriggerBase